 of a few hundred percent mile (105 ∗ (keff − 1)/keff ).
 This variance can easily be

 handled for reactor operations; however, this highlights that even well understood problems do have differences based on operating code.
-A similar study of a pebble bed reactor determined that the difference in keff in MCNP to SCALE was near half a percent [63].
+A similar study of a pebble-bed reactor determined that the difference in keff in MCNP to SCALE was near half a percent [63].
 Another study compared the average gamma-ray dose outside of a spent nuclear fuel cask [64].
 The difference in dose rates between the modeled SCALE and MCNP simulations varied as much as 27%.
 Again, this shows that the less benchmarked studies can have large code-to-code disagreements.

 Foil Activation